 Pursuant to the Investors' Rights Agreement, the Company will be required to register for resale securities held by the stockholders party thereto.
-The Company will have no obligation to facilitate more than one demand made by the Pendrell Holicity Holdings Corporation or its affiliates that the Company register such stockholders' securities.
+The Company will have no obligation to facilitate more than one demand made by Pendrell Holicity Holdings Corporation or its affiliates that the Company register such stockholders' securities.
 In addition, the holders have certain "piggyback" registration rights with respect to registrations initiated by the Company.
 The Company will bear the expenses incurred in connection with the filing of any registration statements pursuant to the Investors' Rights Agreement.
-The Investors' Rights Agreement also restricts the ability of Mr. Kemp, Dr. London and the Sponsor to transfer its shares of Class A common stock for a period of one year following the Closing, subject to certain permitted transfers, unless the closing price of the Class A common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the Closing.
-In addition, the Investors' Rights Agreement also restricts the ability of each stockholder who is a party thereto to transfer its shares of Class A common stock for a period of six months following the Closing, subject to certain permitted transfers.
-As of the date hereof, the transfer restrictions described in this paragraph have expired.
+The Investors' Rights Agreement also restricts the ability of Mr. Kemp, Dr. London and the Sponsor to transfer its shares of Class A Common Stock or Class B Common Stock, as applicable, for a period of one year following the Closing, subject to certain permitted transfers, unless the closing price of the Class A Common Stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the Closing.
+In addition, the Investors' Rights Agreement also restricts the ability of each stockholder who is a party thereto to transfer its shares of